applied-science/js-interop/README.md

 ### Mutation

 Mutation functions include `assoc!`, `assoc-in!`, `update!`, and `update-in!`.
-These functions **mutate the provided object** but provide the return value you would expect.
+These functions **mutate the provided object** at the given key/path, and then return it.

 ```clj
 (j/assoc! obj :x 10) ;; mutates obj["x"], returns obj